linkedlogics/linkedlogics/README.md

 ### Linked-Logics Framework

 Linked-Logics is a decentralized workflow execution engine for building distributed, resilient and scalable applications.
 Linked-Logics has a different approach and is a good candidate for introducing [Sagas](https://microservices.io/patterns/data/saga.html) in microservices.
-It combines both `orchestration` and `choreography` together by providing DSL for orchestration and decentralized execution like in `choreography`.
-It comes with simplicty and minimal framework footprint.
-It is very easy to use and high performant.
+It combines both `orchestration` and `choreography` together by providing DSL for **orchestration** and decentralized execution like in **choreography**.
+It is very simple to use and has minimal framework footprint.

-Main features:
+**Main features:**
 - It is decentralized (no single point of failure)
-- It is fully event-driven
+- It is fully event-driven, no syncronous calls
 - It is backed by Kafka, RabbitMQ etc.
-- It has minimal framework footprint (just one single annotation)
+- It has minimal framework footprint (just one single annotation `@Logic`)
-- It provides very powerfull DSL for building workflows
+- It provides very powerfull DSL for building complex workflows
-- It supports expression language to customize workflows
+- It supports expression language to customize workflows using SpEL
+- It supports versioning of workflows and logics
+- It provides powerfull **compensation** mechanism and error handling required in **Sagas**
+- It provides standard **timeout** and **retry** mechanisms
+- It supports easy **fork** and **join** workflows
+- It supports **asynchronous** logics

 #### Logic
 Logic is an executable part of workflow which is executed inside its owner microservice.
 Logics are defined by `id` which is unique within its owner.
 Any public method can be defined as a logic by using `@Logic` annotation.